Kobayashi pseudometric on hyperkahler manifolds: Appendix on abelian fibrations

 Instead of restricting our attention to just the first order jets for the infinitesimal pseudometric, one can generalize the definition of $|\ |_X$ to jets of arbitrary finite order, see \cite{_Lu:Multiply_}.
 By their very definition, these infinitesimal pseudometrics dominates $|\ |_X$ by truncating the jets to first order.
 The exact same proof as above yields the following generalization, see \cite{_Lu:Multiply_}.\\

 \theorem The above theorem holds if $|\ |_X$ is replaced by its more general $k$-th order jet version, for all integer $k>0$.\\

 {\bf Acknowledgements:} We would like to express our special gratitude to Claire Voisin.
 This project started when the authors were visiting CRM in June 2013.
 The first named author would like to thank BICMR, where she worked on this paper during her visit.
-The authors also thank Eyal Markman, Rob Lazarsfeld, Igor Dolgachev and Stephane Druel for their answers and comments.
+The authors also thank Eyal Markman, Rob Lazarsfeld, Igor Dolgachev, Stephane Druel and Kieran O'Grady for their answers and comments.
 The first and the last named authors thank the SCGP where they enjoyed working and completing this paper.
+We would like to thank the referee for the useful suggestions.
+Many thanks to Christian Lehn who told us about an error in the published version of this paper (the proofs of Theorem 2.12, and Theorem 2.13 were wrong) which are now replaced by corrected arguments.

 {

 {\sc Ljudmila Kamenova\\ Department of Mathematics, 3-115 \\ Stony Brook University \\ Stony Brook, NY 11794-3651, USA,} \\ \tt kamenova@math.sunysb.edu \\

 {\sc Steven Lu\\ D\'epartment de Math\'ematiques, PK-5151\\ Universit\'e du Qu\'ebec \`a Montr\'eal (UQAM)\\ C.P.
 8888 Succersale Centreville H3C 3P8,\\ Montr\'eal, Qu\'ebec, Canada,} \\ \tt lu.steven@uqam.ca\\